 - Never leave your pots or pans unattended on your stove.

 - Keep a kitchen fire extinguisher readily available and know how to use it.

-- If you are installing your own dryer vent, follow the directions in the manual.
+- If you are installing your own dryer vent, follow the directions in the manufacturer’s installation instructions, using the recommended duct material.
 If you are unsure about how to properly install the vent, consider hiring a professional to do the installation.

 - Clean out the dryer vent regularly.

 - Clean out the lint filter after each load.

 - Lint may also collect under and behind your dryer, so do not forget to clean these areas.

 Alternative Heating Sources May Also Create a Fire Hazard.